'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 Violence up; reasons unclear

-After a homicide earlier in the week, Elder, the MPD spokesman, scoffed at the suggestion that officers were showing less initiative.
+After a homicide last week, Elder scoffed at the suggestion that officers were showing less initiative.

 "That is categorically false," he said.
 "Our officers are still responding to calls, they are still addressing calls, and the fact that anybody would think that there is a stand-down order or some sort of work stoppage, that is patently false."